Grow a Beautiful Basketful of

 We do not to on-site consults or landscaping.

-I love to make personalized and customized gift certificates for all occasions.
-Our gift certificates are themselves an elegant gift.
+I enjoy creating personalized and customized gift certificates for all occasions.
+My gift certificates are themselves an elegant gift.
 You can choose certain varieties, or a certain number of plants or a dollar amount for your recipient's certificate.

 I will personally create and send a beautiful full-sheet antiqued parchment gift certificate for any occasion: All holidays, birthday, wedding, anniversary, graduation, promotion, house or garden warming, sympathy, congratulations, remembrance, or just pure tomato love, in the style and wording you choose.